-Example~\ref{exa:nonvanishing} demonstrates that global generation is not simply a property of the individual polytopes in the parliament.
-As an ancillary observation, Example~\ref{exa:nonvanishing2} shows that the higher-cohomology of globally-generated ample toric vector bundle may be nonzero.
+Example~\ref{exa:nonvanishing} demonstrates that global generation is not simply a property of the individual polytopes in the parliament, and Example~\ref{exa:nonvanishing2} shows that the higher-cohomology groups of a globally-generated ample toric vector bundle may be nonzero.

-The parliament of polytopes for $\sE$ gives new insights into the projective bundle $\PP(\sE)$.
-This is particularly relevant for the positivity properties of $\sE$ defined by the corresponding attribute for the tautological line bundle $\sO_{\PP(\sE)}(1)$.
-For instance, we may picture the restriction of $\sE$ to a torus-invariant curve in $X$ as the normalized distances between appropriately matched characters associated to $\sE$; for a more thorough explanation see \S\ref{sub:restrict}.
+The parliament of polytopes for $\cE$ gives new insights into the projective bundle $\PP(\cE)$.
+This is particularly relevant for the positivity properties of $\cE$ defined by the corresponding attribute for the tautological line bundle $\cO_{\PP(\cE)}(1)$.
+For instance, we may picture the restriction of $\cE$ to a torus-invariant curve in $X$ as the normalized distances between appropriately matched characters associated to $\cE$; see Section~\ref{sec:basepointfree}.
 Hence, Theorem~2.1 in \cite{HMP} allows us to quickly recognize ample and nef toric vector bundles.
-Exploiting our polyhedral interpretations, Example~\ref{exa:notBPF2} exhibits a toric vector bundle $\sF$ on $\PP^2$ that is ample but not globally generated, and Example~\ref{exa:span} showcases a toric vector bundle $\sH$ on $\PP^2$ that is ample and globally generated, but not very ample.
-Better still, Proposition~\ref{pro:lowRank} and Remark~\ref{rem:lowRank} prove that $\sF$ and $\sH$ have the minimal rank among all toric vector bundles on $\PP^d$ with the given traits.
-Beyond completely answering Question~7.5 in \cite{HMP}, these examples reinforce the generic prediction that versions of positivity that coincide for line bundles diverge for vector bundles of higher rank.
+Exploiting our polyhedral interpretations, Example~\ref{exa:notBPF2} exhibits a toric vector bundle $\cF$ on $\PP^2$ that is ample but not globally generated, and Example~\ref{exa:span} exhibits a toric vector bundle $\cH$ on $\PP^2$ that is ample and globally generated but not very ample.
+Better still, Proposition~\ref{pro:lowRank} and Remark~\ref{rem:lowRank} prove that $\cF$ and $\cH$ have the minimal rank among all toric vector bundles on $\PP^d$ with the given traits.
+Beyond answering Question~7.5 in \cite{HMP}, these examples reinforce the conventional wisdom that versions of positivity that coincide for line bundles diverge for higher-rank vector bundles.